warpspeed/node-sails-sample/README.md

 # create a dedicated collection
 db.createCollection('tasks')

+# exit and save
+exit
 ```

 This will create a database named "tasks_db" with a collection, roughly equivalent to an SQL database's table, named 'tasks', in which your Task objects will be stored.
+Explicitly creating the database through the Mongo interactive shell is not necessary for the sample project to function properly.
+The requisite database and collection are generated at run-time according to the specifications found in the `connections.js` file located in the `config/` directory.

 ## Create a WarpSpeed Site

 We need to create the appropriate server configuration files to run the site.
-To configure Nginx and Passenger to run your site, perform the following:
+To configure NGINX and Passenger to run your site, perform the following:

 ```
 # if you aren't already in your VM then...